saraxstrenger/seniordesign/RecSystem/README.md

 ```
 pip3 install -r requirements.txt
 ```
 This is the "brain" of the reccomendations.
-Here you'll find two scipts for creating reccomendations:
+Here you'll find three scipts for creating reccomendations:
 1. EmbeddingRecommender.py
 2. CollabFilterRecommender.py
+3. Database.py

 You can call them as so
 ```